robstoll/atrium/README.md

 It provides builders to create more sophisticated assertions.
 Using `contains("treboR", "llotS")` is actually a shortcut for calling a sophisticated assertion builder for `CharSequence`.
 In this example it calls `contains.atLeast(1).values("treboR", "llotS")` which is reflected in the output.
-Have a look at the [KDoc of the CharSequence contains Builders](https://robstoll.github.io/atrium/latest#/doc/ch.tutteli.atrium.api.cc.de_-c-h.assertions.charsequence.contains.builders/index.html) to see more options.
+Have a look at [API differences, CharSequence contains](https://github.com/robstoll/atrium/tree/master/apis/differences.md#charsequence-contains) to see more options.

 :poop: Unfortunately, due to a [bug in Kotlin](https://youtrack.jetbrains.com/issue/KT-17340)